0ui/gif-scrubber/README.md

 - Slow motion
 - "Explode" the gif to view individual frames
 - Download all the frames of a gif to one zip file
+- Edit the URL in the dotted box and hit enter to load a different GIF
+- Support for video links like Imgur (.gifv) and Gfycat

 # Installation